the-rdk/the-rdk.github.io/content/article/human_forever.md

 the hyper-online Right will be familiar with the themes, but will still find the depth and quality of the work satisfying.

 The book is long, arduous and worth reading.
-I share below my personal selection of quotes as a reader's digest edit of the *Human, Forever*.
+I share below my personal selection of quotes as a reader's digest edit of *Human, Forever*.

 ## Selected Quotes